wikimedia/design-codex/packages/codex-docs/docs/contributing/designing-new-components.md

 Design tokens can help support the visual definition of components, as they represent pre-made, systematic stylistic decisions applied to specific properties.
 While designing new system components, keep in mind to:

 - Only use colors from the [**color decisions**](https://www.figma.com/file/mRvSsFD2Kwh8AZNjlx7rIl/%E2%9C%A8-Design-Tokens-%5BWIP%5D?node-id=902%3A3415&t=vLBtIEtZXpfb8dlA-11) defined in our system, and only apply them in their specific context of use (e.g. use only border colors to style borders).
-If you need to use a color that is not documented in the color decisions’ palette, or you need to apply it in a different context of use, please notify the Design Systems Team.
+If you need to use a color that is not documented in the color decisions’ palette, or you need to apply it in a different context of use, please notify the Design System Team.
 - Only use system [**text/font styles**](https://www.figma.com/file/mRvSsFD2Kwh8AZNjlx7rIl/%E2%9C%A8-Design-Tokens-%5BWIP%5D?node-id=1%3A3484).
 - Follow the [**size & spacing**](https://www.figma.com/file/mRvSsFD2Kwh8AZNjlx7rIl/%E2%9C%A8-Design-Tokens-%5BWIP%5D?node-id=1%3A3487) to define the **spacing** (e.g. paddings & margins) and **size** (e.g. heights & widths) of components and their elements.
 - Use the [**grid & layout**](https://www.figma.com/file/mRvSsFD2Kwh8AZNjlx7rIl/%E2%9C%A8-Design-Tokens-%5BWIP%5D?node-id=2%3A2410) defined in our system, and provide responsive versions of the component adjusted to said grids in the component specification sheet.